 A sponsor that employs a prize program offers incentives during their fundraiser to help promote the importance of continuous selling, as well as afterwards.
 Most sponsors only reward students after they’ve sold.
 To take your sale to another level you have to be willing to offer additional incentives.
-Here are 3 extra fundraiser prize ideas that will improve your sales.
+Here are 3 fun school fundraising ideas that will improve your sales.

 1. The Free Dress Day Fundraiser Incentive

 If your school allows it, the free dress day enticement is a powerful selling motivator.
 Although this incentive is usually more effective for schools with stricter dress codes, it can still work well for most any fundraiser.
 You can reward it during your sale by having students turn in prize coupons, or afterwards for the top 20 overall sellers, for example.
 You also need to make sure and enforce appropriate dress by laying down some guidelines.